 9. Chain of Density (CoD)

-Developed by Adams et al. for summarization, CoD iteratively generates summaries that are increasingly information-dense without increasing length.
-Each iteration identifies missing entities and integrates them by rewriting the summary — compressing more meaning into the same word budget.
+Developed by Adams et al. for summarization, CoD iteratively generates increasingly dense summaries without increasing length.
+Each iteration identifies missing entities and integrates them through rewriting.

 def chain_of_density_summarize(document: str, n_iterations: int = 3) -> str: